ericsonga/APCSAReview/_sources/OOBasics/ooAbstract.rst

     Figure 3: An abstract SimpleShape class with an abstract draw method

-You can download a zip file with all the code for the shapes example by clicking on the following `link <https://www.dropbox.com/s/2lmkd1m2sfh3xqc/ShapeExample.zip?dl=0>`_  Look at ``Shape`` class fields and methods.
+You can download a zip file with all the code for the shapes example by clicking on the following `link <https://www.dropbox.com/s/2lmkd1m2sfh3xqc/ShapeExample.zip?dl=0>`_  Look at the ``Shape`` class.
+Notice that it has constructors, fields, and non-abstract methods as well as the abstract ``draw`` method.
 Look at the Rectangle and Oval classes as well.
 Can you create a new Line class?
 Also add "Line" to ButtonPanel.java's array of shapeNames.